DHTMLX/docs-kanban/docs/api/methods/js_kanban_setconfig_method.md

 - `config` - (required) the object of the Kanban configuration.
 See the full list of properties [here](api/api_overview.md#kanban-properties)

 :::tip
 Using this method, you can configure the Kanban widget as well as load data to it.
-The method changes only the parameters you passed
+The method changes only the parameters you passed.
 :::

 ### Example